16patsle/lazysizes/README.md

 ## Changelog

+### 1.3.0

+- Various performance tweaks.
+- Add experimental option for skipping adding a src attribute to images, and letting the browser load the image progressively instead.

 ### 1.2.1

 - Improve logic for skipping transforming images inside noscript tags.
 Should fix compatibility issues with Envira Gallery's noscript fallback.
 Thanks to snippet24 for reporting.